cube-network/docs/genesis.md

 - `releaseCnt`: the total count of release period
 - `totalRewards`: total rewards of staking in wei
 - `rewardsPerBlock`: rewards per Block of the first release period in wei
-- `epoch`: the number of blocks in one epoch
+- `epoch`: the number of blocks in one epoch, must be equal to `config.chaos.epoch`.
 - `ruEpoch`: the number of blocks to update block rewards
 - `communityPool`: the address of communityPool
 - `bonusPool`: the address of bonusPool